kizniche/Mycodo/README.md

 These install procedures have been tested to work with a Raspberry Pi following a fresh install of [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/) (Full or Lite version), with an active internet connection.

+It appears that with the current version of Raspbian, SSH is not enabled by default.
+This necessitates the use of a keyboard and monitor to run raspi-config and enable SSH.

 Set up the initial settings with raspi-config. **It's very important that you don't skip the file system expansion and reboot!
 This needs to be done before continuing or there won't be any free disk space.**

 ```sudo raspi-config```